air-walk/udacity-intro-to-html-and-css-2018/README.md

-# udacity-intro-to-html-and-css-2018
+# Udacity - Intro to HTML and and CSS (2018)
-Intro to HTML and CSS (from Udacity)
+This repo contains solved exercises for Udacity's [Intro to HTML and CSS](https://www.udacity.com/course/intro-to-html-and-css--ud001) course.